Chachapoya culture

-The Chachapoyas, also called the "Warriors of the Clouds", was a culture of the Andes living in the cloud forests of the southern part of the Department of Amazonas of present-day Peru.
+The Chachapoyas, also called the "Warriors of the Clouds", were a culture of the Andes living in the cloud forests of the southern part of the Department of Amazonas of present-day Peru.
 The Inca Empire conquered their civilization shortly before the Spanish conquest in the 16th century.
-At the time of the arrival of the conquistadors, the Chachapoyas were one of the many nations ruled by the Incas, although their incorporation had been difficult due to their constant resistance to Inca troops.
+At the time of the arrival of the conquistadores, the Chachapoyas were one of the many nations ruled by the Incas, although their incorporation had been difficult due to their constant resistance to Inca troops.

-Since the Incas and conquistadors were the principal sources of information on the Chachapoyas, there is little first-hand or contrasting knowledge of the Chachapoyas.
-Writings by the major chroniclers of the time, such as Inca Garcilaso de la Vega, were based on fragmentary second-hand accounts.
-Much of what we do know about the Chachapoya culture is based on archaeological evidence from ruins, pottery, tombs, and other artifacts.
+Since the Incas and conquistadors were the principal sources of information on the Chachapoyas, little first-hand or contrasting knowledge of the Chachapoyas has been found.
+Writings by the major chroniclers of the time, such as Inca Garcilaso de la Vega, were based on fragmentary, second-hand accounts.
+Much of what is known about the Chachapoya culture is based on archaeological evidence from ruins, pottery, tombs, and other artifacts.
 Spanish chronicler Pedro Cieza de León noted that, after their annexation to the Inca Empire, they adopted customs imposed by the Cusco-based Inca.
-By the 18th century, the Chachapoyas had been devastated; however, they remain a distinct strain within the indigenous peoples of modern Peru.
+By the 18th century, the Chachapoyas had been devastated, but they remain distinct within the indigenous peoples of modern Peru.

+The poorly known Chachapoya language is thought by some to be related to the Cahuapanan languages.

 Etymology

-The name Chachapoya was given to this culture by the Inca; the name that these people may have actually used to refer to themselves is not known.
-The meaning of the word Chachapoyas may be derived from the Quechua sach'a phuyu (sach'a = tree, phuyu = cloud) meaning "cloud forest", another alternative is that it may have been from sach'a-p-qulla (sach'a = tree, p = of the, qulla = the name of a pre-Inca kingdom from Puno) that the Incas used as a collective term for the many kingdoms around Lake Titicaca, the equivalent of "qulla people who live in the woods".
+The name Chachapoya was given to this culture by the Inca; the name that these people used to refer to themselves is not known.
+The meaning of the word Chachapoya may be derived from the Quechua sach'a phuyu (sach'a = tree, phuyu = cloud) meaning "cloud forest".
+Another possibility is that it may derive from sach'a-p-qulla (sach'a = tree, p = of the, qulla = the name of a pre-Inca kingdom from Puno) that the Incas used as a collective term for the many kingdoms around Lake Titicaca, the equivalent of "qulla people who live in the woods".

 Geography

 The Chachapoyas' territory was located on the eastern slopes of the Andes, in present-day northern Peru.
 It encompassed the triangular region formed by the confluence of the Marañón River and the Utcubamba in Bagua Province, up to the basin of the Abiseo River where the Gran Pajáten is located.
 This territory also included land to the south up to the Chuntayaku River, exceeding the limits of the current Amazonas Region towards the south.
-But the center of the Chachapoyas culture was the basin of the Utcubamba river.
-Due to the great size of the Marañón river and the surrounding mountainous terrain, the region was relatively isolated from the coast and other areas of Peru, although there is archaeological evidence of some interaction between the Chachapoyas and other cultures.
+The center of the Chachapoya culture, though, was the basin of the Utcubamba River.
+Due to the great size of the Marañón River and the surrounding mountainous terrain, the region was relatively isolated from the coast and other areas of Peru, although archaeological evidence shows some interaction between the Chachapoyas and other cultures.

-The contemporary Peruvian city of Chachapoyas, Peru derives its name from the word for this ancient culture as does the defined architectural style.
+The contemporary Peruvian city of Chachapoyas, Peru, derives its name from the word for this ancient culture, as does the defined architectural style.
 Inca Garcilaso de la Vega noted that the Chachapoyas territory was extensive: